Cook2LTL: Translating Cooking Recipes to LTL Formulae using Large Language Models

 \subsection{LTL Translation}

 The final step in our pipeline translates the intermediate function representations acquired from semantic parsing and action reduction into an LTL formula.
-The implicit sequencing of recipes is elegantly captured by the sequenced visit specification pattern defined in~\citep{menghi2019specification} and used in~\citep{patel2019learning,patel2020grounding,liu2023lang2ltl} to model a visit of a set of locations $L=\{l_1,l_2,\dots,l_n\}$ in sequence one after the other in a navigational setting, adapted to the execution of consecutive cooking actions $\mathtt{a}_1,\mathtt{a}_2,\dots,\mathtt{a}_n$ in our case.
-Building on this pattern, we acquire conjunction, disjunction, and negation constituents for each segmented chunk corresponding to the categories $\mathcal{C}$ through a dependency parse, and we write down a formula $\phi$ which includes high-level actions $\mathtt{a}$ with a combination of the following LTL operators \{($\mathcal{F}$ : \texttt{Finally}), ($\wedge$ : \texttt{and}), ($\vee$ : \texttt{or}), ($\lnot$ : \texttt{not})\}.
+The implicit sequencing of recipes is elegantly captured by the sequenced visit specification pattern~\citep{menghi2019specification}:

+This pattern has been used~\citep{patel2019learning,patel2020grounding,liu2023lang2ltl} to model a visit of a set of locations $L=\{l_1,l_2,\dots,l_n\}$ in sequence one after the other in a navigational setting, adapted to the execution of consecutive cooking actions $\mathtt{a}_1,\mathtt{a}_2,\dots,\mathtt{a}_n$ in our case.
+Building on this pattern, we acquire conjunction, disjunction, and negation constituents for each segmented chunk corresponding to the categories $\mathcal{C}$ through a dependency parse.
+Then, we write down a formula $\phi$ which includes high-level actions $\mathtt{a}$ with a combination of the following LTL operators \{($\mathcal{F}$ : \texttt{Finally}), ($\wedge$ : \texttt{and}), ($\vee$ : \texttt{or}), ($\lnot$ : \texttt{not})\}.
 Every action $\mathtt{a}_i$ is translated to one or more primitive actions from $\mathcal{A}$.
 In the latter case, the generated low-level plan for $\mathtt{a}_i$ is parsed into a subformula $\psi_i$ based on Equation~\ref{eq:LTL_seq_visit}.
 The \texttt{Time} parameter passed to the action reduction LLM often includes explicit sequencing language (such as \textit{until}, \textit{before}, or \textit{once}).
 The LLM has been prompted to return a \texttt{Wait} function in these cases (see example in Fig.~\ref{fig:prompt_action_reduction}), which is then parsed into the ($\mathcal{U}$ : \texttt{until}) operator and substituted in $\psi$.
 The final formula $\phi$ consists of subformulae $\psi_1,\psi_2,\dots,\psi_n$ comprised by primitive actions in $\mathcal{A}$: where: